mvac7/fR3eL_VDP_TMS9918A_MSXBIOS_Lib/docs/HOWTO.md

 ## 1 Description

-C Library functions to work with the TMS9918A/28A/29A video processor.
+C function library for working with the TMS9918A/28A/29A video processor.

 This library contains a collection of functions for basic access to VDP capabilities, such as: initializing display modes, accessing registers, accessing video memory, and displaying sprites.